maksverver/AdventOfCode/2023/zig/README.txt

 ## Running

-To build and run all solutions:
+To build and run all solutions on the official test data:

 % zig build run                             (runs in debug mode)
 % zig build run -Doptimize=ReleaseFast      (runs in with optimizations)

+To run only some solutions, or the same solution multiple times (which is useful for benchmarking):

+% zig build run -Doptimize=ReleaseFast -- 7 7 7

 The last-built executable is written to zig-out/bin/aoc, which can be run like this: